- Delta 8 is a psychoactive compound found in the Cannabis Sativa plant (but mostly lab-produced), similar to THC but less potent.

 The most commonly required drug test is the urine or saliva test.

 In most cases, you should be fine just by avoiding the intake of products containing Delta 8 or THC, at least 10 days prior to your test.

-However, if you use Delta 8 products multiple times a day, you may want to abstain longer or do some additional detoxification methods.
+However, if you use Delta 8 products multiple times daily, you may want to abstain longer or do additional detoxification methods.

 Also, remember that our body has different speeds at which it detoxifies naturally.

 So 10 days may not be enough for a person if you’re solely relying on abstinence.